About

 Now / Next

-I’m open to roles and collaborations where delivery needs both structure and technical awareness.
+I’m open to Digital Project Manager roles where delivery needs structure, communication, and practical technical awareness.

-If you’re looking for someone who can keep the work moving, stay close to the detail, and support the team through launch, I’d be happy to talk.
+If you need someone to keep work moving, protect delivery quality, and support teams through launch, I’d be glad to talk.

 Contact